-How to Create a Nonprofit Name That Everyone Remembers
+How to Create a Memorable Nonprofit Name

-Putting your mission in your nonprofit name
+Put your mission into your nonprofit name

 A lot rests on the name of your nonprofit and even on what you call your projects and programs.

 Will your name become a household word?
 Will it quickly and eloquently convey what you do?
 Or will it be a made-up word that means nothing, a name that bores everyone or a hodge-podge of terms that only insiders in your field understand?

 Many organizations spend thousands of dollars on research to determine what to name themselves.
 Or they hire expensive consultants who may not even understand your audience, much less your mission.
 But, a group of people with common sense can often brainstorm names and come up with winners.